 It might not be the cheeriest subject, but giving careful consideration to the practical issues surrounding death when you’re still alive can provide clarity and closure.
 Ultimately, we all want to make it easier for our loved ones once we are gone.

-The Steps to a Good Last Will
+The Steps to Write a Will in Austria

 - Analyze your assets: Do you have a family business or home that you want to keep intact?
-Or are all your holdings in art, stocks and cash?
+Or are all your holdings in art, stocks, and cash?

 - Consider whether you want to write a Vorsorgevollmacht (power of attorney and health proxy) or Patientenverfügung (living will).
 Tell people about it.